ARPITA27032024/petvision/README.md

 # 🐾 PetVision — Pet Skin Condition Detector

-PetVision AI is a deep learning-based pet skin condition classifier that detects 6 common skin conditions in dogs from images using a fine-tuned ResNet50 model.
+PetVision is a deep learning-based pet skin condition classifier that detects 6 common skin conditions in dogs from images using a fine-tuned ResNet50 model.
 ---
 ## 🔍 Conditions Detected